 Keet Seel ruins

-One of my main purposes of creating this blog was to incorporate camping areas in Arizona.
-I found that many Arizona residents are unaware of some of the natural canyons that exist in this state.
-I want to show people that Arizona is not just a state of dried-up desert.
+One of my main purposes of creating this blog was to incorporate moderately accessible camping areas in Arizona.
+I found that many Arizona residents are unaware of some of the valleys and canyons that exist in this surreal southwestern state, and would love to share some of my fun adventures.

 One of my favorite camping locations in Arizona is called Bull Pen Ranch, located in Yavapai County.
 This area is in the middle of Cococino National Forest, near the city of Camp Verde.
 There are many hiking trails around the area, in addition to campgrounds.
 I found there are generally many people who enjoy riding ATVs along dirt roads that wind through nearby mountains.

 West Clear Creek cuts its way through the Bull Pen Ranch campground.
 The water varies in height, depending on rainy/snowy weather.
-I have seen the creek rise incredibly fast during storms, so I advise hikers and campers to be aware of weather updates.
+I have seen the creek rise incredibly fast during storms, so I advise hikers and campers to be check weather predictions before heading out on their trip.

 The summer is a great time to camp here, because the creek provides nice swimming areas.
 The hiking is also beautiful, and you can actually find some Native American ruins on the cliffs.
 They look like small circles of rocks that made up individual rooms used by the tribes.

 I usually take my Honda Accord camping at Bull Pen Ranch, however the dirt roads entering the campground are extremely narrow and covered with boulders/rocks.
 My car has had its fair share of dents from boulders in this area.
-Usually a truck or SUV is advised for camping in this area, but I have managed to slowly get my Accord through the rough spots.
+Usually a truck or SUV is advised, but I managed to slowly get my Accord through the rough spots.

 Directions from Phoenix: Take the I-17 North to Camp Verde (exit 285), turn East onto Highway 260 and proceed approximately seven miles.
 Between mile posts 226 and 227 and turn left onto FR618.
 This part is a little tricky because the FR618 sign is not too big.
 There is a metal cutout of a cowboy on the right side of the road.
 I generally use that as a marker, as FR618 is the first right directly after the cowboy.
 FR618 is a dirt road you will follow until the first main turnoff to the right (about a two miles down), which is called FR215.
 I do not believe there is a sign for this turnoff.
 Follow this two miles into the campsite (you will see signs stating “Bull Pen Ranch”).